Y.T. Rubber Co., Ltd. (YTRC)

 Energy-saving activities

-We are actively promoting the introduction of LED lighting both in offices and production sites.
+We are actively installing LED lighting in both our offices and production areas, contributing to a reduction in electricity consumption.

 Biodiversity preservation activities